n3ih7/chatbot-for-dental-clinic-booking/README.md

 ## How to use

-`docker-compose up -d --build`
+`docker-compose up -d --build` (The default port is 80)

-Then, use your browser (Chrome, Firefox recommended) to access [http://127.0.0.1](http://127.0.0.1 or localhost)
+Then, use your browser (Chrome, Firefox recommended) to access [http://127.0.0.1](http://127.0.0.1) or [localhost](http://localhost)

-**NOTE:** The link to swagger doc at the bottom of the page is for reference only.
+If you need to specify another port, use `docker-compose build` then `docker-compose run -d --publish <YOUR DESIRED PORT NUMBER>:80 frontend`

+## How to stop

+If you are using port 80, use `docker-compose stop`

+If you are using custom port, use `docker-compose stop` then `docker ps`, find something like 'frontend_run_xxxxxxxxxxx' in first column then type `docker stop frontend_run_xxxxxxxxxxx`

 ## Show case